 - Innovation: It must and can not always be the iPad.
 But if you want to be successful in the market tomorrow, you have to make innovation a top priority.

 All eleven success factors are presented precisely on a few pages.
 And in such a way, entrepreneurs and executives quickly recognize where the hare is in the pepper.
 In addition, the authors show which next steps can be initiated quickly.

 Of course there are meters of specialist books on all the factors described here.
-But precisely in the conciseness and brevity lies the advantage of “corporate management for medium-sized companies.”
-This is the only way to get an overview of all important factors and to quickly determine where there is a need for action.
+But precisely in the conciseness and brevity, the advantage of “corporate management for medium-sized companies” This is the only way to get an overview of all important factors and quickly determine where there is a need for action.
 Predicate "valuable" because "corporate management for small and medium-sized businesses" deals precisely with the circumstances of SMEs and, thanks to its very good structure, quickly reveals important findings.

 From the tramp to the own model